Project manager roles and responsibilities: Everything you need to know

 Who can become a project manager?

-While it’s incorrect to say that anyone can become a project manager, it’s safe to say that everyone has a chance to become one.
-All it takes is the determination to gain some experience.
+While not everyone can become a project manager, everyone has a chance to become one with sufficient determination and experience.

 Project management certifications

-Acquiring a project management certification is not necessary — but it certainly helps when it comes to landing a job in the field of project management if you don’t have any prior qualifications.
+Acquiring a project management certification is not necessary — but it certainly helps when it comes to landing a job in the field of project management, especially if you don’t have any prior qualifications.

 - Certified Associate in Project Management (CAPM),